DioxusLabs/dioxus/packages/dioxus-tui/README.md

 You can use Html-like semantics with inline styles, tree hierarchy, components, and more in your [`text-based user interface (TUI)`](https://en.wikipedia.org/wiki/Text-based_user_interface) application.

-Rink is essentially a port of [Ink](https://github.com/vadimdemedes/ink) but for [`Rust`](https://www.rust-lang.org/) and [`Dioxus`](https://dioxuslabs.com/).
-Rink doesn't depend on Node.js or any other JavaScript runtime, so your binaries are portable and beautiful.
+Dioxus TUI is essentially a port of [Ink](https://github.com/vadimdemedes/ink) but for [`Rust`](https://www.rust-lang.org/) and [`Dioxus`](https://dioxuslabs.com/).
+Dioxus TUI doesn't depend on Node.js or any other JavaScript runtime, so your binaries are portable and beautiful.

 ## Limitations

 - **Subset of Html**
   Terminals can only render a subset of HTML.
 We support as much as we can.
 - **Particular frontend design**
   Terminals and browsers are and look different.
 Therefore, the same design might not be the best to cover both renderers.

 ## Status

-**WARNING: Rink is currently under construction!**
+**WARNING: Dioxus TUI is currently under construction!**

 Rendering a VirtualDom works fine, but the ecosystem of hooks is not yet ready.
 Additionally, some bugs in the flexbox implementation might be quirky at times.

 ## Features

-Rink features:
+Dioxus TUI features:

 - [x] Flexbox-based layout system
 - [ ] CSS selectors
 - [x] inline CSS support
 - [x] Built-in focusing system

 * [x] Widgets<sup>1</sup>
 * [ ] Support for events, hooks, and callbacks<sup>2</sup>
 * [ ] Html tags<sup>3</sup>

 <sup>1</sup> Currently only a subset of the input element is implemented as a component (not an element).
 The `Input` component supports sliders, text, numbers, passwords, buttons, and checkboxes.
 <sup>2</sup> Basic keyboard, mouse, and focus events are implemented.
 <sup>3</sup> Currently, most HTML tags don't translate into any meaning inside of Dioxus TUI.
-So an `input` *element* won't mean anything nor does it have any additional functionality.
+So an `input` _element_ won't mean anything nor does it have any additional functionality.